-So in researching this we wondered why Rep. Doyle did not sponsor anything and found a few news article about Rep. Doyle and marijuana reform in his area which led to an op ed piece entitled "Did Doyle Dump Cannabis Reform?"
+So in researching him we wondered why Rep. Doyle did not sponsor anything and found a few news article about Rep. Doyle and marijuana reform in his area which led to an op ed piece entitled "Did Doyle Dump Cannabis Reform?"

 In all fairness and to close out, we do believe he supports medical marijuana, as Rep. Doyle was a past co-sponsor of the medical marijuana bill in 2017, but since than he has been missing as a co-sponsor for recreational marijuana efforts.
 We do not know if he supports recreational marijuana, but 63% of La Crosse County supported adult use in the 2018 referendum.

 Holds office State Assembly District 94

 - Born La Crosse, Wisconsin, May 21, 1958; married; 2 children.

 - Graduate Aquinas High School, 1976; B.A., University of Wisconsin-La Crosse, 1980; J.D. , University of Wisconsin Law School, 1986.

 - Attorney.
 Former instructor, University of Wisconsin-La Crosse.

 - Former member: Family Resource Center (board member); Family and Children’s Center (board member); Coulee Region Humane Society (board member, president).

 - La Crosse County Board, 1986–present (chair, 2002–11).

 - Elected to Assembly in May 2011 special election.
 Reelected since 2012.